oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ########## END DOCKERFILE ##########
 ```

-What are the actions for this Dockerfile ?
+1. What are the actions for this Dockerfile ?

-Create the image the final docker image by running the below command to your linux terminal
+Create  the final docker image by running the below command to your Linux terminal

 ```
 DOCKER_BUILDKIT=1  docker image build  \